allenchou/CMU-15618-Final-Project/docs/index.md

 - Implement two sequential algorithms, Kruskal's algorithm and Borůvka's algorithms, as the baseline of our performance benchmark.
 - Parallelize these two sequential algorithms in shared-memory model using OpenMP:
-	- Krushal's algorithm with parallel sorting and Filter-Kruskal,
+	- Krushal's algorithm with parallel sorting,
+	- focus on different parallel sorting algorithms: enumeration sort, quick sort, sample sort
-	- Borůvka's algorithm with edge contraction.
+	- ~~Borůvka's algorithm with edge contraction.~~
 - Benchmark the speedup performance of our parallel implementations under different types and sizes of input graphs.
 We plan to consider two kinds of graphs: dense graphs and sparse graphs.
-- Explore the speedup performance of different parallel components, such as the parallel sorting in Krushal's algorithm and the parallel finding adjacent edge with the smallest weight of each vertex in Borůvka's algorithm.
 - Explore the speedup performance on input graphs with power-law distribution.
 - Implement a correctness checker using Boost